Conan Gray: Influences

 Gray names Taylor Swift (left) and Lorde (right) as his biggest influences.

 Gray has cited Taylor Swift as his biggest inspiration, stating that he "was raised by [her]" and that he is "the largest Swiftie".
 He told People, "I love her so much.
 I love her music.
 I love what she does.
 I love her lyricism.
 I love how she's handled her career.
 She's just such a fucking boss.
 I grew up listening to her music since I was nine years old.
 I feel like she shaped me so much as a person."
 Swift praised Gray's debut album Kid Krow and the track "Wish You Were Sober" on her personal Instagram story, to which Gray responded, "Thank you for being my lifelong songwriting inspiration and icon.
 I honestly feel like you raised me both as a writer and a human and I cannot express in words how much that means to me.
 Thank you for everything.
 Swiftie for life."
 In an interview with Zane Lowe, for Apple Music, Gray stated that Swift is his "number one above all", and continued that "she's just my songwriting icon, and I'll never understand how she does what she does.
 She's just amazing".
 Gray also revealed that Swift messaged him and complimented Kid Krow.

 Gray acknowledged Lorde as one of his other primary influences, and has explained that his EP Sunset Season was majorly inspired by the small-town nostalgia of her debut album Pure Heroine.
 He has also cited the Chicks and Adele as some of his musical influences, as well as expressing a mutual admiration for V of BTS, and Billie Eilish—Gray and Ellish have indicated each other as their "Z-Pack" pal.
 Talking about Eilish's rapid rise to fame in 2019, Gray told ET: "Billie and I have been friends since, like, literally forever, since she was, like, 15.
 I was like, 17.
 We were really young.
 Watching her have to figure out all these little things along the way has been really helpful for me."
 Gray has described Lana Del Rey as "a massive inspiration" in a 2017 tweet, and has covered several of her songs early in his career.

 Other ventures

 Gray partners with and models for agencies and brands such as Puma, W magazine, Yves Saint Laurent, Vogue, Elle Men China, and Burberry.

+Personal life

+Gray does not label his sexuality, but his music and imagery frequently portray queer themes.
+He has ADHD and synesthesia.
+He has multiple pets.
+He has dated one person who broke up with him whilst on a flight to London.
+He is friends with Olivia Rodrigo, Billie Eilish, Corey Fogelmanis (who acted as Brando in the “This Song”, “Vodka Cranberry”, and “Caramel” music videos) and Ashley Combs (who Gray has written “Astronomy” and “Best Friend” about).